 There are some benefits to volunteering before going straight into paid work.
 You can:

-- work the hours you want (for example, a few hours or one day a week)
+work the hours you want (for example, a few hours or 1 day a week)

 What you're getting from volunteering

 As well as being an important step towards employment, volunteering can help you to develop as a person.
 Ask yourself:

 You may want to volunteer somewhere that makes you feel comfortable.
 Or, you may wish to volunteer in a placement that offers you a challenge.
 What’s important is that the role is right for you.
 Ask to:

 talk to the people you might be working with

 see the place you’ll be working

 see the type of work you’ll be doing